sublimehq/sublime_text/CONTRIBUTING.md

     For issues related to other packages, head over to the respective repository or contact its author.
 Start with a [clean profile](http://www.sublimetext.com/docs/3/revert.html) if you need to verify.

 *   Search for the issue [here](https://github.com/SublimeTextIssues/Core/search?q=&type=Issues) to check if it was already reported.
-You may use labels for filterting the [issue list](https://github.com/SublimeTextIssues/Core/issues) by clicking any of these related to the problem you want to report or request.
+You may use labels for filtering the [issue list](https://github.com/SublimeTextIssues/Core/issues) by clicking any of these related to the problem you want to report or request.

 ## Filing a bug